 IDV for new car = 95% * Ex-showroom price

-The IDV is then depreciated each year due to the usage, wear and tear of the car and after 5 years the IDV of the vehicle is mutually agreed between the customer and the insurance company.
-The IDV can also be considered as the market value of the car, in some exceptional cases where the car is maintained well the market value of the car could be far greater than the IDV value mentioned in the car insurance policy copy.
+The IDV is then depreciated each year due to the usage, wear and tear of the car and after 5 years of the vehicle idv is mutually agreed between the customer and the insurance company.
+The IDV can also be considered as the market value of the car, in some exceptional cases where the car is maintained well the market car insurance value check could be far greater than the IDV value mentioned in the car insurance policy copy.
 Here is the table basis on which the IDV for your car is calculated each year.

 |6 months and Below

 |More than 6 months and less than 1 year